sandeepseeram-techfirst/Cloud-Native-Bootcamp/mlflow/introduction.md

 ###### MLflow Registry: A centralized repository to manage the lifecycle of ML models, including versioning, staging, and deployment.

 1. MLflow is a Python package.
+2. The Tracking Server is composed of a web application and REST API that allows you to view and manage your experiments.